CatInfo/KTuner/README.md

 | Oracle 21c   | ✅                |
 | MSSQL Server | Upcoming Support |

+> Note: Some functions within the PDB might be restricted.
 - **Database Account Permissions**
+    KTuner utilizes existing database accounts to connect to the database and query its performance status.
+The simplest method is usually by using the 'system' account, or alternatively, you may opt for another account (let's assume the account name is 'ktuner') with the following necessary permissions:

 | DB Type | Minimum Permissions            | Optimal Permissions                            |
 | ------- | ------------------------------ | ---------------------------------------------- |
 | Oracle  | CONNECT, SELECT ANY DICTIONARY | CONNECT, SELECT ANY DICTIONARY, ALL PRIVILEGES |

+ Grant command:

+    grant CONNECT to ktuner;
+    grant SELECT ANY DICTIONARY to ktuner;
+    grant ALL PRIVILEGES to ktuner;

 # License Statement